 - U.S. citizen minors

-Said guardians must actually pull the trigger on bond purchases, but each bond is deposited directly into the minor’s custodial account.
-Of course, there’s nothing stopping minors from being in the room when their guardians make these purchases – parents who wish to expose their kids to financial instruments other than checking and savings accounts can use this interface as an educational tool.
+Those guardians must actually pull the trigger on bond purchases, but each bond is deposited directly into the minor’s custodial account.
+Of course, there’s nothing stopping minors from being in the room when their guardians make these purchases, and it’s actually a great opportunity to teach your kids about a financial instrument other than your standard checking or savings account.

 Advantages of Series I Savings Bonds